plone/documentation/adapt-and-extend/theming/resourceregistry.rst

 Updating your existing JavaScript files to make use of RequireJS should be quite easy.
 Just wrap your code into the recipe shown below.
-You can define any dependencies via it's RequireJS name identifier.
+You can define any dependencies via its RequireJS name identifier.
 Those dependencies are injected into the anonymous function, which follows the dependency list, like shown for jQuery.

 Example::